antifuchs/weblog/content/post/2023-11-16-neat-patterns-for-github-merge-queues.md

 If you add that job's name to the list of required branch protection statuses, you will get a direct link to the github actions workflow being run, and from there it's just a few clicks until you see the concrete test status.

-Could GitHub make this easier for us!
-They sure could.
-I wish they did.
+# Conclusion

 This concludes my walk-through of the solution to the "second round of tests" problem with Github Merge Queues.
 I hope you find it useful.
 I've got a few working examples (code-generated) in the github repo for [tsnsrv](https://github.com/boinkor-net/tsnsrv/blob/main/.github/workflows/ci.yml).

+All that is a lot of YAML, but when you structure GHA CI like that, it can save you time and money (by not running as many tests over and over, while still ensuring that the protected branch stays CI-passing).
+Could GitHub make this easier for us?
+I think they could.
+I wish they did.

 <!-- links -->
 [rocket-science]: https://graydon2.dreamwidth.org/1597.html